 Yevgeny Nikitin

-•Prize-winner at the International Pechkovsky Young Opera Singers' Competition (1996, St Petersburg)
+• Prize-winner at the International Pechkovsky Opera Singers’ Competition (1996, St Petersburg)

-•Prize-winner at the International Tchaikovsky Young Opera Singers' Competition (1998, Moscow)
+• Prize-winner at the International Tchaikovsky Competition (1998, Moscow)

-Yevgeny Nikitin graduated from the St Petersburg State Rimsky-Korsakov Conservatoire in 1997 (class of Bulat Minzhilkiev).
-While still a student, he was invited to join the Mariinsky Theatre and has since performed frequently, taking part in the theatre's most significant productions.
+Born in Murmansk.
+Graduated from the St Petersburg State Rimsky-Korsakov Conservatoire (class of Bulat Minzhilkiev, 1997).
+While still a 4th year student, he was invited to join the Mariinsky Opera.
+He has since performed frequently, taking part in the theatre’s most significant productions.

 Ruslan (Ruslan and Lyudmila)